How do we prepare 100 million futures for a world of opportunity?

 - Improve access to education and skills opportunities for those that may be left behind by the rapidly changing global economy.

-- Support transition to virtual learning and adoption of technologies to empower learners’ access to education and skills development opportunities.
+- Support digital skills and adoption of technologies to empower learners’ access to education and skills development opportunities.

 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited (“DTTL”), its global network of member firms, and their related entities.
 DTTL (also referred to as “Deloitte Global”) and each of its member firms are legally separate and independent entities.
 DTTL does not provide services to clients.
 Please see www.deloitte.com/about to learn more.

-Aligned: Evidently aligned with the challenge.
-See ‘About’.
+Aligned: Evidently aligned with the SDG4 challenge.
+See ‘About'.

 Youth-led: Founded by a person aged 18 – 30.